madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##Ah, Snap :(

 I have nothing against [snap](https://snapcraft.io/).
-I think it gives a whole class of users choice.
+It gives a whole class of users choice, and it is in the core strategy behind Ubuntu Core.
 I have a problem, when that choice is not there.

-Here I am, with a newly installed Ubuntu and I have not installed anything using `snap` on my own.
+Here I have a newly installed Ubuntu and I have not installed anything using `snap` on my own.
 Just what was there and software from official repositories (`deb` packages).
-What I see is `snap` already taking over:
+My expectation would be there is nothing using `snap` in a fresh system using only software from official repositories.
+However, `snap` is already there active

 ```bash
 $ df -h -T | grep loop